 Tax assumptions and reliefs depend upon an investor's particular circumstances and may be subject to change.
 Please note the performance target is to be achieved over a specific annualised time period.
 Refer to the performance target wording within the objective.
 With effect from 1 January 2023, the Key Investor Information document (KIID) changed to the Key Information Document (KID), except in the UK where investors should continue to refer to the KIID.
 Availability of share classes shown may be limited by law in certain jurisdictions.
 Performance records/scenarios are detailed within the fund's specific KIID/KID; fees and charges, and the respective risk rating may vary.
 Further information can be found in the fund's prospectus and KIID/KID, which must be reviewed before investing.
 Please consult your local sales representative and/or financial adviser if you have any queries.
 From 17 November 2014, the base currency of the fund changed from USD to JPY.
 From 1 November 2015, the Fund changed its benchmark from Tokyo SE Second Section Index to the Russell/Nomura Small Cap Index.
 The benchmark shown is a composite of the two.
 Past performance shown before 17 November 2015 was achieved under circumstances that no longer apply.
 Note that any differences among portfolio securities currencies, share class currencies and costs to be paid or represented in currencies other than your home currency will expose you to currency risk.
 Costs and returns may increase or decrease as a result of currency and exchange rate fluctuations.
-These are the views of the author at the time of publication and may differ from the views of other individuals/teams at Janus Henderson Investors.
-Any securities, funds, sectors or indices mentioned within this article do not constitute or form part of any offer or solicitation to buy or sell them.
-The information in this commentary does not qualify as an investment recommendation.
 Investment into the fund will acquire units/shares of the fund itself and not the underlying assets owned by the fund.
-The ongoing charge is calculated using the PRIIP methodology.
-The PRIIP methodology differs to the UCITS ongoing charge methodology, as the PRIIP methodology captures additional recurring charges, including but not limited to: Interest paid on borrowing (e.g. bank interest); Any fees incurred in relation to stock-lending activity (i.e. the fee paid to the lending agent); Any costs associated with holding closed-ended vehicles.
 References made to individual securities do not constitute a recommendation to buy, sell or hold any security, investment strategy or market sector, and should not be assumed to be profitable.
 Janus Henderson Investors, its affiliated advisor, or its employees, may have a position in the securities mentioned.